ESGP 2024-2025 Graduate Handbook

 Thesis Option Requirements

-1. Thesis Form, Abstract, and Approval
+I. Thesis Form, Abstract, and Approval

 The thesis must be prepared in accordance with the rules and regulations of the Graduate School.
-Please see Section 6.4 of the OSU Graduate School Handbook
+Please see Section 6.4 of the OSU Graduate School Handbook.

-2. Master’s Thesis Defense
+II.
+Master’s Thesis Defense

 Following the Master’s thesis defense, the Master’s thesis committee will determine the outcome of the oral exam and of the written thesis as Satisfactory or Unsatisfactory, and will record this outcome in the Gradforms webpage (each committee member will receive and email with a link for reporting results).
 The examination must follow all graduate school rules and be completed by the published graduate school deadlines for each semester.
 The vote in favor of passing the student must be unanimous.